j1m-renwick/micronaut-jackson-redactor/README.md

 The package currently offers three redaction serializer options:

-- EXES_REDACTION - replaces with the constant 'XXXX'
+- EXES_REDACTION - replaces with the constant "XXXX"
-- CARET_TEXT_REDACTION - replaces with the constant '<REDACTED>'
+- CARET_TEXT_REDACTION - replaces with the constant "\<REDACTED>"
-- ALPHANUMERIC_REDACTION - replaces alphanumeric characters with either 'X' or '9"
+- ALPHANUMERIC_REDACTION - replaces alphanumeric characters with either "X" or "9"

 You can specify one of these in your `@Redact` field annotations: